 The following is a list of crime prevention and security awareness programs and projects available to the University community.
 Most programs are provided free of charge.
 The campus community is encouraged to be responsible for their security and the security of others.
+A list of programs delivered can be found in Appendix D.

-Alcohol Awareness and Education: Before arrival, all incoming students and transfer students under the age of twenty-one (21) years are required to complete the online education alcohol and other substances prevention and intervention tool referred to as Everfi's AlcoholEdu.
+Alcohol Awareness and Education: Before arrival, all incoming students and transfer students under the age of twenty-one (21) years are required to complete the online education alcohol and other substances prevention and intervention course, Vector Solution's AlcoholEdu.
 Those who fail to complete AlcoholEdu have a hold placed on their academic account, restricting them from enrolling in classes the following term, thus allowing us a high completion rate and the opportunity to provide valuable information to students throughout their transition to college.

-At various times through the year, Campus Recreation and Wellness and the student wellness ambassadors provide educational events and programs to University students, University student organizations, and University staff.
-This past year the student wellness ambassadors participated in more than four hundred (400) events reaching approximately ten thousand (10,000) students with messages focused on resource advocacy, prevention and intervention.
-This past year, we launched an in-person, interactive program referred to as the Learning Bar in which students visit a real bar environment to learn more than sixteen (16) lessons about how substances impact various parts of wellbeing and health.
-In fall alone we had over eight hundred (800) students visit the Learning Bar with a very positive response to the interactive lessons.
+At various times through the year, our new unit Prevention, Outreach, and Wellness Education Resources (POWER), which employs student wellness ambassadors to assist with health promotion programming, provides educational events and programs to University students, University student organizations, and University staff.
+This past year the student wellness ambassadors participated in more than four hundred (400) events reaching approximately ten thousand (10,000) students with messages focused on resource advocacy, prevention, and intervention.
+One very popular program continues to be the in-person, interactive program referred to as the Learning Bar in which students visit a real bar environment to learn more than sixteen (16) lessons about how substances impact various parts of wellbeing and health.
+Many UK101 courses require sessions at the Learning Bar, and over one thousand (1,000) students participate each semester.

-In addition to the student wellness ambassadors, Campus Recreation and Wellness is a critical partner in the collaborative group named WellKentucky.
-The group works together to provide holistic wellness education across campus through both an online resource, wellkentucky.org, and two all campus events.
-The co-sponsored events, Wellapalooza and Spring Break Bash, coincide with Alcohol Awareness Week as well as Spring Break Safety Week.
-Both annual events include more than twenty campus partners and reach more than five hundred (500) students.
-Campus Recreation and Wellness also works closely with the Office of Student Conduct to provide on-going restorative actions for students in violation of the Code of Student Conduct.
+In addition to the student wellness ambassadors, POWER leads two co-sponsored events, Wellapalooza (Fall) and Spring Break Bash (Spring), which coincides with Alcohol Awareness Week as well as Spring Break Safety Week.
+Both annual events include more than twenty (20) campus partners and reach more than five hundred (500) students.
+POWER also works closely with the Office of Student Conduct to provide ongoing restorative actions for students in violation of the Code of Student Conduct.
 This past year the department supported over four hundred (400) Restorative Actions ranging from online intervention, in-person group interventions, and individualized intervention sessions.

-Campus Recreation and Wellness is also home to the Collegiate Recovery Community (CRC).
+As a new unit to campus, POWER provides wellness coaching, recovery coaching, and mindfulness and meditation classes working to promote positive behaviors and coping skills to reduce harm.
+POWER is also home to the Collegiate Recovery Community (CRC).
 This is a program for students in recovery from substance use disorders and other addictive behaviors.
 Open recovery meetings are held every week on campus and are open to students, faculty, staff, and community members.
-Additionally, the CRC also hosts weekly friends and family support meetings and on-going prevention and social events throughout the semester that are substance-free and conducive to students' recovery.
+Additionally, the CRC also hosts weekly friends and family support meetings and ongoing prevention and social events throughout the semester that are substance-free and conducive to students' recovery.